steinbergmedia/vst3_dev_portal/src/pages/What+is+the+VST+3+SDK/Index.md

 ## EditorHost

 >**as Cross-platform source code**<br>
->Simple cross-platform (Win/macOS/Linux) host application allowing you to open the editor of a VST3 plug-in (with HiDPI > support on Windows/macOS).
+>Simple cross-platform (Win/macOS/Linux) host application allowing you to open the editor of a VST 3 plug-in (with HiDPI > support on Windows/macOS).
 Call it from the command line: Windows: editorhost.exe "C:\PATH_TO_PLUGIN" macOS/Linux: > editorhost PATH_TO_PLUGIN
 >
 >On Windows and macOS you can also drag and drop a **VST 3 plug-in** on the executable via Explorer/Finder.
 >
 >Check the folder *"public.sdk/samples/vst-hosting/editorhost"* of the SDK!

-## VST3 Inspector
+## VST 3 Inspector

 >**as Cross-platform source code**<br>
->Simple cross-platform (Win/macOS/Linux) host application, built with VSTGUI, which scans the VST3 Folder, collects > information from the factory about each VST3 plug-in and display it in its UI.
+>Simple cross-platform (Win/macOS/Linux) host application, built with VSTGUI, which scans the VST 3 Folder, collects > information from the factory about each VST 3 plug-in and display it in its UI.

 >![what_if_7](../../resources/what_is_7.jpg)
 >